-The Fund's investment objective is to achieve a total return over rolling 12-month periods by generally investing (at least 60% of its assets) in Short Term Fixed Income Securities.
-The Fund's comparator benchmark is the Bank of England Sterling Overnight Interbank Average (SONIA) plus 1.0%.
+The Fund's investment objective is to achieve a total return over rolling 12-month periods by primarily investing (at least 70% of its assets) in Short Term Fixed Income Securities.
+The Fund's comparator benchmark is the Bank of England Sterling Overnight Interbank Average (SONIA) plus 0.5%.
 For the most appropriate comparison, this should be considered on a 'before the deduction of fees' basis.
+SONIA is the average overnight interest rate UK banks pay for unsecured transactions in sterling.
+It is considered to be an appropriate benchmark as it is a widely recognised approach to benchmarking short-term money market and fixed income funds.